Sutlej Yamuna link canal: Sharda-Yamuna Link (SYL) Canal

 The Haryana government remains silent on the proposed Sharda-Yamuna Link (SYL) Canal, for which a National Perspective Plan (NPP) was formulated by the Union Ministry of Water Resources Development in 1980.
 This plan considered large-scale inter-basin water transfer proposals to move water from surplus regions to deficit regions.
 Additionally, this canal is expected to address the significant flood problems in Uttarakhand.

 Punjab has no surplus water to provide to Haryana; instead, it should be sourced from the Sharda-Yamuna Link Canal, stated AAP leader H. S. Phoolka.

 Popular culture

 Shubhdeep Singh Sidhu, popularly known as Sidhu Moose Wala, released a song titled SYL about the project.

+Masoom Sharma also released a song titled SYL Haryanvi.